Ukraine war round-up: Rockets hit bridge and warm words for Johnson

 Kyiv and Moscow struck a deal to allow the grain exports last week.
 Russia agreed not to target ports while grain was in transit, while Ukraine pledged to guide cargo ships through waters that had been mined.

-There were fears at the weekend that the deal might collapse after Russia attacked a target in Odesa, and Russia has warned that obstacles to Russia's own agricultural exports must be removed.
+There were fears at the weekend that the deal might collapse after Russia attacked a target in the Odesa port, and Russia has warned that obstacles to Russia's own agricultural exports must be removed.

-But in another sign that the deal is going ahead, the Joint Co-ordination Centre (JCC) meant to oversee the process was formally launched in Istanbul.
+But in another sign that the deal is going ahead, the Joint Co-ordination Centre (JCC) meant to oversee the process was formally launched in Istanbul, Turkey.

 Warm words for Boris Johnson